Clause 1 - Homelessness reviews and strategies

 The second argument—which had more force—was that the bodies concerned are predominantly voluntary, and, although they are subject to regulation, imposing statutory duties on them is not the same as imposing statutory duties on local authorities.
 That is one of the parts A and B arguments that we had in the previous Committee—I hope that we find a new terminology during the short life of this Committee—as to whether it is worth including this sort of thing in the Bill or whether it is understood that such bodies will of course be intimately involved in evolving a particular strategy.
 As a result of the way in which the legislation is currently drafted, that will in large measure depend on the attitude of the local authority.
 If it is a grumpy, old-fashioned old Labour authority, which resents what is happening and is trying to hold back the tide, it may not involve such bodies or it may do so in a perfunctory way.
 The fact that such bodies are largely voluntary should not make a difference.
 They may be voluntary, but they are already treated seriously by the public sector, because, as was conceded in previous debates, they are regulated.
 They are serious organisations, some of which are extremely large and well run.
 Some are less so, but, if they have not already grown up, RSLs will have to grow up rapidly.
 They should be treated as equal partners with local authorities, whose role they are usurping.

-Photo of Dr Brian Iddon
+Photo of Brian Iddon Brian Iddon Labour, Bolton South East

 The hon.
 Gentleman seems to be rather derogatory about local authorities.
 Does he not accept that the transfer to registered social landlords from local authorities is down to one word—money?
 I refer to Treasury rules.
 If local authorities were able to borrow more money, many of them could perform a service equally as valuable as that performed by the RSLs.
 I take exception to the fact that the hon.
 Gentleman used terms such as ``old Labour'' when referring to local authorities.
 I know many good local authorities.
 Indeed, my own authority has been a band 1 authority during most of the time that the banding system has been in force.
 Such authorities are extremely well managed.

-Photo of Mr Nigel Waterson
+Photo of Nigel Waterson Nigel Waterson Conservative, Eastbourne

 I am grateful for the hon.
-Gentleman's intervention.
+Gentleman's Intervention.
 It echoes some of the previous discussions about a similar Bill.
 I am not saying that all local authorities are bad managers of their housing stock, but many have been in the past, which is why successive Governments have favoured such a practice.
 If the hon.
 Gentleman considers that the Treasury rules are wrong, he must take up that matter with his Ministers.
 It is not for me to remind him that they have won a second term in office, but let him and his friends of like mind agitate from the Back Benches on such issues.
 Let him be in no doubt that such policy is not that of his own Government.

 The third argument advanced by the Minister in January against similar proposals was that they would undermine the strategic responsibilities that were being placed on local authorities.
 He said that reviews could be carried out in partnership, as part of a multi-agency approach and so on.
 The then Minister said: